 a r t i s t s t a t e m e n t

 With clay, the dreams in my heart become form.
 I work with clay, co-creating with this sacred One, watching the piece come into being.
-This process feels magical; I leave the marks and “imperfections” of this exciting process visible in the texture and the surface of the artwork.
+This process feels magical; I leave the marks and “imperfections” of this exciting process visible in the texture, colors and the surface of the artwork.
 I layer into the surface colorful under glazes and/or slip.
 The piece is fired twice, sometimes more.
 Under glazes while permanent have a soft matte surface which allows the texture of the clay and the forming process to remain visible.

 I’m grateful to be working with clay in this way.